michaelddeming/small-business-manager-community/README.md

 # Small Business Manager v1.0 by Michael Deming

+## Community Version

+Welcome to the Small Business Manager Community Project!
+I am super excited to collaborate with programmers of all likes on this open source community effort!

+Discussion for this project can be found within the **Programmers by Michael Deming** discord, under the "OPEN SOURCE" category, within the "📊-small-business-manager-community" discussion channel.

 ## Purpose

 The purpose for this project is to ease the technicality behind running a small business.
 Many entrepreneurs or creatives are focused on growing the company through marketing and branding, meanwhile leaving gaps in book-keeping and accounting.